 Impact Therapy is an approach to counseling that shows respect for the way clients learn, change, and develop.
-The emphasis is on making counseling clear, concrete and thought-provoking, rather than vague, abstract, and emotional.
-Impact Therapy is a multi-sensory approach which recognizes that change or impact comes from not only verbal, but also visual and kinesthetic exchanges.
+The emphasis is on making counseling clear, concrete, and thought-provoking, rather than vague, abstract, and emotional.
+Impact Therapy is a multi-sensory approach that recognizes that change or impact comes from not only verbal but also visual and kinesthetic exchanges.
 It is a type of brief therapy although it is different from the work of Watzlawick, Weakland, and Fisch who have developed a school of therapy called “Brief Therapy.”
 Impact Therapy is a form of therapy that combines creative counseling techniques and certain counseling theories.
 It provides the counselor with ways to frame the counseling process as well as ways to assess the progress of a session.
-This approach is action and insight oriented and often resolution oriented.
+This approach is action and insight-oriented and often resolution-oriented.
 We call the approach Impact Therapy because it emphasizes helping the client as much as possible in each session.
 The therapist is always trying to get to the core of the problem by cutting off unnecessary details, irrelevant stories, and unfocused discussions.
-The impact therapist sees the goal of any therapy session as creating change or setting in motion the process for change.
+The impact therapist sees the goal of any therapy session as creating change or set in motion the process for change.

 Impact Therapy is an empowering approach to therapy that shows great respect for the client.
 Impact Therapy calls for the client to be active, thinking, seeing, and experiencing during the session.
 Impact therapists try to help clients help themselves by getting the clients to think rationally about their issues.
 Challenging clients’ self-talk and using analogies, props, movement, and additional chairs help make Impact Therapy sessions engaging and beneficial.
 Dependent relationships are rare in Impact Therapy since the counselor is always involving the client in many different ways.

 Why Impact Therapy